 A Place in the Sun with a slightly happier ending.

 Beyond merely providing the audience laughs, the film’s comedy allows the audience to more easily identify with the morally bankrupt Monsieur Verdoux.
 Painting the majority of the film’s characters as unsympathetic or flat-out annoying helps further shift audience sympathy to Verdoux.
 The Couvais family is an overbearing, fickle family you wouldn’t want to have dinner with.
 Verdoux’s dowdy, uptight wife Lydia entirely lacks any appealing characteristics so much so that we hardly feel anything when Verdoux murders her offscreen.
 The less we identify with and care about these characters, the more forgiving we are to Verdoux’s murderous behavior.

 While the film is purposefully constructed to allege our sympathies with Verdoux, it never fails to sugarcoat his actions or even excuse away his behavior.
 Verdoux right from the opening narration is upfront about his guilt.
 It is a delicate balance that draws us into the story without asking us to fully put aside our own judgment against Verdoux’s senseless murders.

-Putting the Black in Black Comedy
+Putting the Dark in Dark Comedy

 The most important function of Monsieur Verdoux‘s comedy is to act as an essential counterweight to the dark message of the film.
 A two-hour anti-capitalist creed would be a rather tiring ordeal; however, two hours of comedy with a moralistic ending is much more digestible.